Generic Name: antihemophilic factor (recombinant) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Advate:

 Store Advate in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
 You may also store Advate at room temperature, below 86 degrees F (30 degrees C), for up to 6 months.
-Once Advate has been kept at room temperature, do not return it to the refrigerator.
+If stored at room temperature, make note of the date the product was placed at room temperature.
 Do not use Advate if the expiration date on the product has passed.
-Once Advate has been mixed, it must be used within 3 hours.
-Do not refrigerate after mixing.
+Do not place it back in the refrigerator after storage at room temperature or after mixing it.
 Discard any medicine remaining in the vial after you use it.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Advate out of the reach of children and away from pets.

 - If you have any questions about Advate, please talk with your doctor, pharmacist, or other health care provider.